sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 It's a modest submission of a usable proof of concept.
 I did not spend much time getting hung up on finding the very best way of doing everything on the first try, but at this point I am wide open to improvements, including replacing any part of this with something better.

-[See here](https://github.com/orblivion/desert-atlas/wiki/Where-to-help) for some areas that I think could be low hanging fruit, especially for people who can teach me about areas I am less famailar with (tiles, search, UI, front end) or just general improvements (rewriting the server in Go).
+[See here](https://github.com/orblivion/desert-atlas/wiki/Where-to-help) for some areas that I think could be low hanging fruit, especially for people who can teach me about areas I am less familiar with (tiles, search, UI, front end) or just general improvements (rewriting the server in Go).
 Hit me up if you would like to help!